lambda826/My-Notebook/99 Interview/Behavior Interview.md

 # My Stories
 ## Introduction
-I worked in China for 4 years as a fullstack engineer.
+I worked in China for 3 years as a fullstack engineer.
 To seek more challenging opportunity, I quit and came to U.S. to purse my master degree, and then Joined Amazon.
 I have been working at Amazon for 2 and half years.
 My first team was under e-commerce, and current team is under AWS RDS.
-I have comparatively diverse experiences with building 2B and 2C systems, infrastrures and products.
-From technical perspective, I am super passionate about cutting technologies, and I like dive deep.
+I am passionate about cutting 4technologies, and I like dive deep.
 And I am very willing to share or transfer my knowledge to my teams and help the whole team growth.

 ## Why Leave